daniel-fudge/aws-fargate-step-function-demo/README.md

 1. Create a Fargate Task that runs the same container
 1. Create a Step Function that calls the Fargate Task

+This simple repo replicates a much more complicated workflow that calls a process that is too large or runs too long (more than 5 mins) for Lambda.
+Using Lambda first is an excellent way to test the process in a reduced fashion before scalling up to the larger process.
+This same methodology can be applied to much more complex business logic by simply changing the Docker image.

 ## 1. Setup the environment

 ### Configure the AWS Console